 - § 11-1.
 Director of undergraduate admissions and university registrar.
-The director of undergraduate admissions and the university registrar shall be appointed by the chancellor, after consultation with the Committee on Instructional Personnel and the Advisory Committee. - § 11-2.
+The director of undergraduate admissions and the university registrar shall be appointed by the chancellor, after consultation with the Advisory Committee.
+[Amended February 11, 2005 to delete a reference to the Committee on Instructional Personnel.] - § 11-2.
 Duties of the director of undergraduate admissions.
 The director of undergraduate admissions shall (i) conduct preliminary negotiations with all applicants seeking admission to the undergraduate schools and colleges; (ii) evaluate all high school and college transcripts presented by applicants for admission to the undergraduate schools and colleges; (iii) administer the faculty regulations relating to the initial admission to the undergraduate schools and colleges; and (iv) render such assistance to the deans of the graduate and professional schools as they may request in connection with the admission of students to those schools. - § 11-3.
 Duties of the university registrar.
 The university registrar shall (i) keep the academic records of all students registered in the University and issue official transcripts and reports of such records; (ii) conduct the registration of all students in the University; (iii) prepare and publish the class and examination schedules; and (iv) administer the faculty regulations relating to the removal of academic deficiencies incurred in this University and to compliance with probation and readmission requirements.